OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

 > There are two versions of the sample.
 >
 > - The **Begin** folder is a starter project.
 The UI and other aspects of the add-in that are not directly connected to SSO or authorization are already done.
 Later sections of this article walk you through the process of completing it.
 > - The **Complete** folder contains the same sample with all coding steps from this article completed.
-To use the completed version, just follow the instructions in this article, but replace "Begin" with "Complete" and skip the sections **Code the client side** and **Code the middle-tier server**.
+To use the completed version, just follow the instructions in this article, but replace "Begin" with "Complete" and skip the sections **Code the client side** and **Code the server side**.

 ## Register the add-in with Microsoft identity platform

-You need to create an app registration in Azure that represents your middle-tier server.
+You need to create an app registration in Azure that represents your ASP.NET Core server.
 This enables authentication support so that proper access tokens can be issued to the client code in JavaScript.
-This registration supports both SSO in the client, and fallback authentication using the Microsoft Authentication Library (MSAL).
+The app registration is used for SSO requests from Office, and also fallback authentication if SSO fails.

 1. To register your app, navigate to the [Azure portal - App registrations](https://go.microsoft.com/fwlink/?linkid=2083908) page to register your app.